 Teacher can take initiative to make the classroom rules such as be kind, share, take care of your things, wash hands, say please, and thank you with images and post them in the classroom.
 A teacher is supposed to make a daily routine for the children to read all these every day.

 As a teacher, you must make sure that all the children understand the classroom rules.
-These rules help the teacher to maintain discipline in the classroom, which is a key factor to make your teaching environment distraction free.
-Healthy learning help children with special needs for self-regulation and increase the executive function by promoting independence.
+These rules help the teacher to maintain discipline in the classroom, which is a key factor to make your teaching environment distraction-free.
+Healthy learning helps children with special needs for self-regulation and increases executive function by promoting independence.

 8. Friendly and Safe Classroom environment